Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

 • Watering: Keep the soil consistently moist but not waterlogged, especially during periods of drought.
 Deep watering is preferable to encourage the development of a strong root system.
 Are you in a drought?
 Check the U.S. Drought Monitor map.

-• Fertilization: Hydrangeas typically do not need fertilization when they are given the rich, fertile soil they prefer.
-Each spring, spread a layer of compost, shredded leaves or Leaf-gro® around the base of your hydrangea, being careful to keep it away from the base of the shrub.
+• Fertilization: Hydrangeas often do not need regular fertilizer when planted in the rich, fertile, organic soil they prefer.
+Each spring, spread a layer of compost, shredded leaves, or Leafgro* around the base of your hydrangea, being careful to keep it a few inches away from the stems.
+This mulch helps feed the soil, conserve moisture, and improve soil structure over time.
+Some hydrangeas growing in poor soil or containers may benefit from a supplemental fertilizer like Flower-Tone*.

-Little Hottie® panicle hydrangea blooms on new wood.
-When a plant blooms on new wood, flowers develop on the current season's growth rather than on the previous year's growth.
+Little Hottie Panicle Hydrangea blooms on new wood, meaning flowers develop on the current season’s growth rather than on stems produced the previous year.

-In practical terms, this means that the plant can produce flowers even if it experiences winter dieback or it is pruned in late winter or early spring before growth starts again.
+In practical terms, this means the plant can still flower even after winter dieback or if it is pruned in late winter or early spring before growth resumes.

-Little Hottie® is a compact, well-branching shrub and requires little to no pruning.
+Little Hottie is a compact, well-branched shrub that typically requires little to no pruning.
 If needed, prune in late winter or early spring before new growth begins.

-This timing will allow you to remove any dead or damaged branches from winter and lightly shape the plant for the upcoming growing season, without sacrificing any flowers.
+This allows you to remove dead or damaged branches from winter and lightly shape the plant for the coming season without sacrificing blooms.

 row of small white panicle hydrangeas planted in front of blue house with window, vent and gutters and landscape in back